 “I use all the tools in my considerable tool bucket to help my clients visualize, develop, implement, and maintain successful marketing programs.
 My passion is helping others achieve their dreams through creative marketing strategies and successful business development.”

-Kate also enjoys traveling, athletic activities (especially outdoors), listening to music, organic cooking, and reading. (“Only fiction, I write non-fiction all day long!”)
-When not traveling, she lives in Western Colorado.
+In her spare time, Kate also enjoys traveling, athletic activities (especially outdoors), listening to music, organic cooking, and reading. (“Only fiction, I write non-fiction all day long!”)
+And spending time at home with her cat.
+She lives in Western Colorado.